 My travelling style has changed over the years.
 I’m now a full-time travel blogger rather than just a travelling bum and so there are a few bits and pieces of equipment that I need to do my job such as power banks’, business cards and a proper camera for example.

-Also, I’ve finally relented, taken the experts advice and began doing treks in actual, proper hiking boots (rather than doing them all in my trusty and trendy Converse All-Stars) and hiking boots do tend to take up quite a bit of sack space.
-I’ve also begun travelling with a sleeping bag and some very useful little items which I use to stay fit on the road (I’ll tell you all about them in another post).
+Also, I’ve finally relented on a few things.
+Firstly, I’ve taken the experts advice and began doing treks in actual, proper hiking boots (rather than doing them all in my trusty and trendy Converse All-Stars) and hiking boots do tend to take up quite a bit of sack space.
+I’ve also begun traveling with a sleeping bag and some very useful little items which I use to stay fit on the road (I’ll tell you all about them in another post).

-Basically, my travel style has now evolved and 65 litre just isn’t quite enough anymore.
+Basically, my travel style has now evolved and 65 liter just isn’t quite enough anymore.
+The extra 5 liter allows me to take a lot more stuff with a little more extra room.

 The bigger the badder?